Frequently Asked Questions (FAQs)

 How do I become a Major?

 If you are interested in becoming a theatre major, you must first apply to Southern Utah University and second, register as a major with the Department of Theatre Arts & Dance.
 Dance majors must complete a placement audition.
 Candidates for the BFA Degree in Theatre will interview with faculty and undergo either an audition or portfolio review, depending on their desired emphasis area.
-Students may audition into the BFA program after completing their freshman year in Theatre Arts, or during their sophomore year, but not after beginning thier junior year.
+Students may audition into the BFA program after completing their freshman year in Theatre Arts, or during their sophomore year, but not after beginning their junior year.
 Transfer students seeking a BFA degree will need to audition before placement into the program.